lcallarec/live-chart/README.md

 * Slide timeline (*bool*, default false)

 Define if the timeline(each of timepoints and grid line) is moving or fixed.
-If true, then each timepoints has fixed value, slides along the flow if time.
+If true, then each timepoints has fixed value, slides along the flow of time.

 ```vala
 var x_axis = config.x_axis;